Intelligent Document Processing Platform Essentials

 1. Human in the Loop (HITL) design

 Complete automation is undesirable for many underwriting workflows.
-IDP platforms designed to keep humans in the loop reduce risk by ensuring data accuracy even within highly contextual datasets, like underwriting applications.
+IDP platforms are designed to keep humans in the loop and reduce risk by ensuring data accuracy even within highly contextual datasets, like underwriting applications.
 Unlike IDP approaches that strive for full automation, HITL design focuses on augmenting the human workforce rather than replacing it.

 2. Universal extraction capability